dchacke/berlin-lang/docs/README.md

 ### Special Forms

 Special forms look--for the most part--just like function invocations, but they are not declared as functions anywhere.
-Instead, the transpiler treats recognizes them to apply special logic.
+Instead, the transpiler recognizes them to apply a certain logic.
 That logic depends on the particular special form.

 Special forms take blocks, indicated by curly braces `{}`.
 When blocks only contain a single statement, the curly braces can be omitted.
 This applies to all special forms.